The surprising face type these iconic Disney villains all share

 Maleficent

-At first glance, Maleficent doesn’t seem like the embodiment of Romantic.
-But as you analyze her face, you see it actually has high similarity to the Evil Queen’s—extremely arched brows, heavy-lidded curvy eyes, large full lips, and a hairline/headpiece-line that, like the Evil Queen’s, quizzically resembles a heart.
+Angelina Jolie’s Maleficent is very similar to the cartoon version’s, and both Maleficent’s faces have high similarity to the Evil Queen’s—arched brows, large curvy eyes, large full lips, and a hairline/headpiece-line that, like the Evil Queen’s, quizzically resembles a heart.

 At this point, wanting some variety, I decided to type a Disney villain who I assumed wouldn’t be Romantic Ethereal Dramatic.